arjun-k-r/fitness-rt/src/assets/docs/ayurveda/kapha.md

 People with kapha constitution are generally healthy, happy and peaceful.
 They are tolerant, calm, forgiving, loving, have slow comprehension, but with complete recall and long-term memory.
 They have sweet, loving dispositions, and are stable and grounded.
 They have emotional tendencies toward greed, attachment, envy and possessiveness.

 ### Qualities
-Kapha promotes strength, endurance, and lubrication.
+Kapha promotes strength, love, forgivness, and calmness.

-## Recomendations
+## Recommendations
 - Get plenty of exercise
 - Avoid heavy foods
 - Keep active